sebbdk/web_moonmachine/readme.md

 ## Migration notes

+3/10/2024

+Working on getting a none prototype setup and loading a scene in react

+ - Got the a scene to load in storybook for easier developing

 Exported scene is a CreateJS scene, so we can use those API's

 Here are some stuff i have not thought through yet